Donor Education Materials

 IMPORTANT NEW INFORMATION DO NOT DONATE if you:

-- Are taking any medications to prevent HIV infection these medications may be known by you under the following names: PrEP, PEP, TRUVADA, or DESCOVY
+- Are taking any medications to prevent HIV infection these medications may be known by you under the following names: PrEP, PEP, TRUVADA, DESCOVY, or APRETUDE

-- Have taken such a medication in the past 3 months
+- Have taken such a medication by mouth in the past 3 months

 - Have EVER taken any medication to treat HIV infection